Impact Mitigation Fee Credit

-This application is to be used when a developer is requesting a credit against impact mitigation fees.
+This application (PDF) is to be used when a developer is requesting a credit against impact mitigation fees.
 A submittal appointment is required.

 For Public Works (PW) to accept the credit application, the application must be completely filled out and must be accompanied by as-built plans approved by Planning and Development Services (PDS) for the frontage improvements and any other plan sheets that have been approved by PDS that allows PW staff to verify the quantities and information shown on the application.